z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Methods-and-Theories/Etymology.md

 ## Methods

-Etymologists use several methods to trace word histories:

 - Historical documentation involves analyzing written records to track how words were used over time.
 - Comparative linguistics looks at cognates in different languages to find common roots.
 - Phonological analysis helps understand sound changes that link words historically.